dirkpetersen/nvflare-cancer/README.md

 Done [61900 usecs] 2024-05-05 23:28:34.333857
 ```

+Once you have installed a new client as an `Org Admin` your users can connect to the system as `Lead`.
+Please see `Using NVFlare as a Lead`

-# Deploying a new NVFlare Project in AWS
+# (Not needed for this Project): Deploying a new NVFlare

+The documentation below is not required for the current project that is exploring NVFlare in cancer research, however it can be useful if you would like to install your own production level NVFlare system

 ## Installing Dashboard